Anxiety Action Plan - Beat Anxiety With This Simple Approach

 But action cuts through anxiety.
 This I’ve learned.
 And the first action I take when I’m feeling this way is to put together as simple a plan as I possibly can.

-How I Feel When I Have a Simple Plan
+How I Feel With a Simple Anxiety Action Plan

-With a simple plan, suddenly the world opens up.
+With a simple anxiety action plan, suddenly the world opens up.

 I realize that I can corral my thoughts into a finite direction.
 I don’t need to be led by my thoughts like a dog on a leash.
 Instead, I can be the one who guides my errant thinking processes.